 Individuals may choose not to report alleged sexual harassment to law enforcement authorities.
 The College respects and supports individuals’ decisions regarding reporting; nevertheless, the College may notify appropriate law enforcement authorities if required or warranted by the nature of the allegations.

-Reporting to College Officials.
+Reporting to College Officials

 The College’s Title IX Coordinator oversees compliance with these Procedures and Title IX regulations.
 Questions about these procedures should be directed to the Title IX Coordinator.
 Anyone wishing to make a report relating to sexual harassment may do so by reporting the concern to the College’s Title IX Coordinator or Deputy Coordinator in person, by mail, telephone, email, or any other means that results in the Title IX Coordinator or Deputy Coordinator receiving the person’s verbal or written report of alleged sexual harassment.